GluuFederation/docs-management-prod/index.md

 # Gluu Documentation Style Guide

 ## Introduction
 This style guide is intended to make sure that all Gluu documentation is organized, consistent, and legible.
-It focuses on the editable .md files for optimum formatting on the website.
+It focuses on the editable .md files for optimal formatting on the [Gluu docs website](https://gluu.org/docs).
 This guide will use the style it is describing, so look at how it is constructed for examples.

 ## General Text
  - Allow long lines to wrap, rather than manually breaking them.
 For example, the Introduction paragraph is a single line